 Legitimacy It’s real, despite the often-weird tweets.

-Funniest follow China’s mouthpiece must have a soft spot for cute beats, with its follow of the account for animal people, The Dodo.
+Funniest follow The Party’s mouthpiece must have a soft spot for cute beats, with its follow of the account for animal people, The Dodo.

 Global Times @globaltimesnews

 Bio China’s national English language newspaper, under the People’s Daily.
 Apps: http://bit.ly/1UEg2hp

 Funniest follow Zach King, the man famous for making funny videos for Instagram that utilize editing tricks.